 MTV had previously defined an expansion plan incorporating production from seven different mineral deposits using open pit and underground methods.
-Prior to the close of the Company's acquisition of MTV, MTV initiated technical reports conforming with National Instrument 43-101- Standards of Disclosure for Mineral Projects ("NI 43-101") for the expansion of the Don Gabriel deposit, adding a chlorine-oxidation (salt-leach) step to the existing SX-EW plant, extraction from the Papomono Massive mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Massive mineral deposits.
+Prior to the close of the Company's acquisition of MTV, MTV initiated technical reports conforming with National Instrument 43-101- Standards of Disclosure for Mineral Projects ("NI 43-101") for the expansion of the Don Gabriel deposit, adding a chlorine-oxidation (Salt-Leach) step to the existing SX-EW plant, extraction from the Papomono Massive mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Massive mineral deposits.

 The Technical Report presents a NI 43-101 compliant mineral resource estimate for the Don Gabriel and Papomono Massive mineral deposits and a mine plan for the expansion of Don Gabriel.
-The Technical Report supports improved performance from the salt-leach project along with capital associated for Don Gabriel expansion and salt-leach modifications.
+The Technical Report supports improved performance from the salt-leach project along with capital associated for Don Gabriel expansion and Salt-Leach modifications.

-After an open bidding process, MTV recently selected Vecchiola S.A., a related party to MTV's 30% owner, as mining contractor.
-The Company views this as a positive development for shareholders, as the new contractor owns a minority stake in MTV, which provides additional incentive to deliver strong and reliable service.
-As the MTV management team transitions to the new mining contractor at the end of the second quarter of this year, SRHI expects some production disruptions that will be evident in the Company's quarterly results and metrics with a higher cost of production in the second and third quarters.
-However, these disruptions will be temporary as the change in contractors is expected to meaningfully reduce the operating costs of MTV going forward.
+After an open bidding process, MTV selected Vecchiola S.A., a related party to MTV's 30% owner, as mining contractor.
+The Company views this as a positive development for shareholders, as the new contractor is related to the owner of the minority stake in MTV, which provides additional incentive to deliver strong and reliable service.
+As the MTV management team transitioned to the new mining contractor at the end of the second quarter and into the beginning of the third quarter, it experienced some production disruptions that negatively impacted the Company's quarterly results and metrics with a higher cost of production.
+However, these disruptions are temporary as the change in contractors is expected to meaningfully reduce the operating costs of MTV going forward.

-MTV is currently sourcing the long-lead time items and an engineering procurement construction ("EPC") firm for the implementation of the salt-leach modification of the processing plant.
+MTV has initiated the purchase of many long-lead time items and is expected to select an engineering procurement construction ("EPC") firm for the implementation of the salt-leach modification of the processing plant later this month.

 Wood plc have been engaged to produce pre-feasibility level mine plans for Papomono Massive, and PEA level mine plans for several ancillary deposits that will be mined contemporaneously with Papomono Massive and Don Gabriel.
-The report is expected to be completed in the third guarter of 2018.
+The report is expected to be completed in September 2018.

 SRHI benefits from more than \$250 million spent at MTV by previous owners.
-The crushing plant has capacity to process 7,000 tonnes per day, the SX-EW plant has capacity to produce 18,500 tonnes per year, and MTV is defining an expansion plan to maximize utility of this infrastructure to gain efficiencies of scale and optimize production.
+The crushing plant has capacity to process 7,000 tonnes of ore per day, the SX-EW plant has capacity to produce 18,500 tonnes of copper cathodes per year, and MTV is defining an expansion plan to maximize utility of this infrastructure to gain efficiencies of scale and optimize production.